nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK5/README.md

 ![Task1 Ping](11.png)
 ![Task1 ping](12.png)

-Testing was performed using the `ping` command to verify communication:
+Ping testing was performed using the `ping` command to verify communication:

-* Devices within the **same VLAN** were able to communicate successfully
+* Devices within the **same VLAN** were able to communicate successfully.
-* Devices in **different VLANs** could not communicate
+* Devices in **different VLANs** could not communicate.

-This confirms that VLAN segmentation is functioning as expected.
+This connectivity test that confirms VLAN segmentation is functioning as expected.

 ---

-ARP (Address Resolution Protocol) results further validated the isolation:
+Address Resolution Protocol results further validated the isolation:

 * Within the same VLAN, MAC addresses were resolved correctly
 * Across VLANs, ARP requests failed, resulting in incomplete entries